ostcrom/aks-lab/README.md

 dig lb.<your-domain.com> @8.8.8.8
 ```

-It may also take a few minutes for the Let's Encrypt certificate to be issued.

 ## Usage

 After installation, you can access:

-- The whoami application at `https://whoami.<your-domain.com>` (if DNS is configured)
+- The whoami application at `https://whoami.<your-domain.com>`
+> ⚠️ It may take a few minutes for the Let's Encrypt certificates to be issued.
+If you get a certificate error when accessing this endpoint, wait a few minutes and try refreshing.

-The kubernetes config file will be saved to .kubeconfig in the project's root directory.
+The kubernetes config file will be saved to `.kubeconfig` in the project's root directory.
 This can be used to interact with the AKS cluster.

 ## Cleanup